MrMaverick79/hookie-app/README.md

 Welcome to **HOOKIE Bookmarks** README.

-**HOOKIE** is a simple to use platform for storing bookmarks in categories-or hooks--in a way that makes them easy to find and access them.
+**HOOKIE** is a simple to use platform for storing bookmarks in categories-called 'Hooks'-in a way that makes them easy to find and access them.

 **Features**:

-:file_folder: Easy to use collections to store, edit, and access your links.
+:file_folder: Easy to use collections to store, edit, and access your links.Each Hook can be given a title so that you can organise your bookmarks according to a theme, a project, a function, or whatever you choose.

 :bookmark_tabs: Tag your links and view similar links in any category.

 :paperclip: Notes for both Hooks and Links so you know why you stored them in the first place.

-:bookmark: View all links in alphabetical order
+:bookmark: View all links in alphabetical order.

 **Author**: Brendan Tuckerman (https://github.com/MrMaverick79)